nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Display Weekly Schedule: `show week` / `show next week`

-Display your schedule for the week or the week after.
+Displays your schedule for the week or the week after.

 Format:
 - To see the schedule for the week you are in: `show week`